henry-prior/jax-rl/README.md

 # jax-rl

 Core Deep Reinforcement Learning algorithms using JAX for improved performance relative to PyTorch and TensorFlow.
-Control tasks rely on the [DeepMind Control Suite](https://github.com/deepmind/dm_control); see repo for further setup if you don't have MuJoCo configured.
+Control tasks rely on the [DeepMind Control Suite](https://github.com/deepmind/dm_control).
+DeepMind has recently open-sourced the MuJoCo physics engine, which is a dependency of this repo.
+If you haven't already set up MuJoCo, see the [download site](https://mujoco.org/download) and copy the unzipped folder to a `.mujoco` folder in your base directory.

 ## Current implementations